Monitoring and modelling to improve the quality of Australian fresh produce into Asian markets.

 Lecture presentation: Modelling tools & export simulation - Science behind Serviced Supply Chains project

-John Lopresti, research scientist from Agriculture Victoria, discusses science behind the serviced supply chain project.
+John Lopresti, research scientist, discusses science behind the serviced supply chain project.
 (Part 2)

 Acknowledgements